-The importance of appointments and promotions to the Service's effectiveness and public legitimacy

-The members of a police organization have a direct and real impact on the lives of those who interact with them.
-Both the appointment and promotion processes play critical roles in the composition of a policing organization, determining who is a part of it, their values and characteristics, as well as who, ultimately, is placed in positions of seniority and leadership.
+The importance of appointments and promotions to the Service's effectiveness and public legitimacy critical roles in the composition of a policing organization, determining who is a part of it, their values and characteristics, as well as who, ultimately, is placed in positions of seniority and leadership.
 All of these human resource decisions ultimately impact how policing services are delivered to Toronto's communities.